exoduz/js-the-weird-parts-udemy/README.md

 ### Lecture 9 - The Global Environment and the Global Object ###
-Execution context creates "Global Object (`window`)" and `this` `this` refers to the "window" object at the global level Global object means "not inside a function"
+Execution context creates "Global Object (`window`)" and `this`

+`this` refers to the "window" object at the global level

+Global object means "not inside a function"

 ### Lecture 10 - The Executiion Context - Creation and Hoisting ###
 Function can be called at anytime, even if it's being instantiated below the call

-**Hoisting:** setup memory space for variables and functions. functions and variables exist in memory This means that no matter where the function or variable is instantiated, JS can still read it.
+**Hoisting:** setup memory space for variables and functions. functions and variables exist in memory.
+This means that no matter where the function or variable is instantiated, JS can still read it.
 If a variable is instantiated below the the code the it would just give an 'undefined'.

 ```javascript
 b(); //Called b